Neurodiverse Student Support Program

 The group is a low-stress space to talk about student life, learn about neurodiversity, or just be around other neurodiverse students.
 During winter quarter, the group meets Thursdays 7-8pm.
 We welcome both neurotypical and neurodiverse students!
 Contact us for more information.

 Neurodiverse students are able to apply throughout the school year and are admitted on a rolling basis as space allows.
 We believe that the earlier one get support, the better, so we encourage students to apply at the beginning of the year.
-If you are interested in this program, please fill out the contact form below and we will send you a link to a secure application.
+If you are interested in this program, please fill out the interest form below and we will contact you with more information.

 As with all of the Stanford Neurodiversity Project's programs, there is no cost to participate in this program.
 You can contact us at firstname.lastname@example.org with any questions.